JuliaDocs/Documenter.jl/docs/src/man/guide.md

 Now add an `index.md` file to the `src/` directory.
 The name has no particular significance though and you may name it whatever you like.
 We'll stick to `index.md` for this guide.

-Leave the newly added file empty and the run the following command from the `docs/` directory
+Leave the newly added file empty and then run the following command from the `docs/` directory

 ```sh
 $ julia make.jl